comagic/pg_test/README.rst

 * data
 * tests

-Where "data" contains sql commands for creating data in DB for testing.
+Where "data" contains subdirectories with name equals `db_name` specified via "-d" option.
+These subdirectories have files with sql commands for creating data in DB for testing.
 It can be some examples of real data or copy from production DB.

 "tests" contains python files with definitions of test cases in JSON format.
 Test cases have to be defined as one of two allowed options: